GerasimovskaMelanija/Udacity-DataScientist-Nanodegree/3- Data Engineering/disaster_response_pipeline_project/README.md

 Nltk<br/>

 ### File Description
-1. Folder: models (This folder contains the train_classifier.py python file, that contains the Machine Learning Pipeline for training the model and classifier.pkl, a trained model with Random Forest Classifier).<br/>
+1. Folder: models (This folder contains the train_classifier.py python file, that contains the Machine Learning Pipeline for training the model.<br/>
 2. Folder: data (Contains the dataset used for training and testing the model, and contains a python file, used for data preprocessing and saving the data into database).<br/>
 3. Folder: app (Contains all files that we need for the web application).<br/>
 4. README file.<br/>